bennyistanto/msc-thesis/README.md

 ## Author

-**Benny Istanto** (G2501222008)
+**Benny Istanto** (G2501222008)</br>
-Applied Climatology Study Program
+Applied Climatology Study Program</br>
-Faculty of Mathematics and Natural Sciences
+Faculty of Mathematics and Natural Sciences</br>
+Bogor Agricultural University</br>
-IPB University, Bogor, Indonesia
+Bogor, Indonesia

 Supervised by Prof. Dr. Ir.
 Rizaldi Boer, M.S. and Dr. I Putu Santikayasa.

 ## What this repository contains

 This repository holds the LaTeX sources, figures, and figure-generator scripts for the thesis.
 The corresponding code, data pipeline, and validation framework live in the parent repository:

 - Parent code repository: <https://github.com/bennyistanto/hybrid-bias-correction>
 - Data archive: deposited on Zenodo (DOI in Appendix B of the thesis)